LLM in Intellectual Property & Technology Law

 The IP/TL LLM student body is drawn from two distinct sources.
 First, we admit JD graduates from across the United States who desire to focus their legal expertise through one year of intensive study of intellectual property law.
 Second, we admit experienced intellectual property attorneys from abroad who want to broaden their knowledge to include U.S. and international intellectual property.

 |Phone:||314-935-3346; Fax: 314-935-7961|

 LLM in Intellectual Property and Technology Law (IP/TL)

-To earn the Intellectual Property and Technology Law LLM degree, a student must successfully complete 24 credit hours of courses, 15 credits of which must come from the IP/TL curriculum.
-Students may also earn up to 6 credit hours from related courses, such as courses in microbiology or information technology.
+To earn the Intellectual Property and Technology Law LLM degree, a student must successfully complete 24 units of courses, 15 credits of which must come from the IP/TL curriculum.
+Students may also earn up to 6 units from related courses, such as courses in microbiology or information technology.

 IP/TL LLM students are encouraged to apply for unpaid internships either during their academic program or during the summer after completing the program.
 Alumni and friends of the LLM program offer students opportunities at in-house counsel settings and at law firms of all sizes.